 A data map is a structured analysis of the target company's sources of data which could be potentially relevant to a legal investigation.
 During an eDiscovery project, the identification stage is about gaining a complete understanding of this data map and how it relates to the organizational (org) chart.
 Some companies will have a data map, an org chart and specific data retention policies already prepared and in place.
 These practices can vary between companies and even between departments.
 When litigation becomes imminent, you may be in a rush to send out a legal hold to prevent intentional or unintended destruction of data.
-The ordering of tasks in eDiscovery is not as important.
-Regardless, it is a best practice to put together an accurate data map and continue to revisit it, thereby adding and removing data sources as you gain a more thorough understanding of the data and formally define the scope of the investigation.
+Your eDiscovery workflow may follow a specific, defined order, or more commonly your discovery plan may allow you to come back for second and third rounds of data identification.
+It is a best practice to put together an accurate data map and continue to revisit it, thereby adding and removing data sources as you gain a more thorough understanding of the data and formally define the scope of the investigation.

 A cookie cutter data map template will only be marginally helpful when it comes time to identify potentially relevant data sources for an eDiscovery project.
 You have an obligation to understand your client’s data and how it is used.
 You can create your own checklist to follow and audit compliance in a defensible manner.
 This will leave an audit log of potentially responsive material.
 Don’t rely on just the IT person or just the custodian or inside counsel.
 Take information from all of them in a logical structured manner in a data map and YOU make the call on the data map.
 Don’t approach your client afraid and overwhelmed before you even start.
 A couple dozen equipped questions will move you towards meeting your obligations and getting what you need.

 How To Approach Growing Data Volumes